Introduction: SMS Alarm With PIC Microcontroller

 - Neoway M590E GSM modem with a valid SIM card

-- A custom-built circuit board (or bread board) with the following funcions:
+- A custom-built circuit board (or bread board) with the following functions:

-- LM7805 linear voltage regulator to feed the PIC chip and the door sensors
+- LM7805 linear voltage regulator to feed the PIC chip and all the sensors

 - Another (preferably switch mode voltage regulator) set to 3.8 Volts to operate the GSM modem